Over the years when I've mentioned adding underfloor heating to a clients house I'm often hit with the following statements:

 Reasonably cost effective to run

-Honestly I can't find any con's to list
+Honestly I haven't experienced any issues and can't find any con's to list